onefrankguy/frankmitchell.org/posts/use-wikipedia-to-springboard-your-searches.md

 When I ask [Wikipedia][] about spiders, I get an article about eight legged arthropods with venomous fangs.
 When I ask Google about spiders, I get recommendations to play Spider Solitaire.
-One of them understands that the term "spider" refers to the creature.
-The other understands that I like mobile games.
+Why the difference?
+Wikipedia understands that the term "spider" refers to the creature.
+Google understands that I like mobile games.

 The problem with asking a search engine anything, is that the response will be tailored to what the corporation behind the engine thinks you want, rather than what you want.
 But an encyclopedia is a biased collection of facts.

+Starting with facts helps you move beyond Siri as your only search option.
+You can break any article down to drive your search towards more general concepts or specific answers.
+Read through an article once so you know what's in it, then go back and read it again taking notes as you go.
+You're looking for terms, names, and images.

+## Look for general terms ##

+Terms refers to any concept that's related to the article's subject.

+## Look for unique names ##

+## Look for images ##

 [Wikipedia]: http://en.wikipedia.org/wiki/Wikipedia "Various (Wikipedia): Wikipedia"